Top JIRA Metrics to Boost Productivity

 Step 6: Host Collaborative Retrospectives with Typo

-Typo’s integration makes retrospectives more effective by offering a shared space for reviewing metrics and discussing improvement opportunities as a team.
+Typo’s integration makes retrospectives more effective by offering a shared space for reviewing metrics and discussing improvement opportunities as a team, including metrics related to customer satisfaction.

 How to use:

-1. Use Typo’s reports and sprint analysis as discussion points in retrospective meetings, focusing on completed vs. planned work, Cycle Time efficiency, and WIP trends.
+1. Use Typo’s reports and sprint analysis as discussion points in retrospective meetings, focusing on completed vs. planned work, Cycle Time efficiency, WIP trends, and customer satisfaction metrics to assess how well the team is meeting end-user expectations.

 2. Encourage team members to add insights or suggestions directly into Typo, fostering collaborative improvement and shared accountability.